On an epidemic model on finite graphs: Propaedeutics

 We strongly believe that all of the results presented in this paper can be transferred into parallel results about the case of $p_A<1$.
 Moreover, we also believe that the corresponding versions of Conjectures \ref{con:VT}-\ref{con:polylog} are true also in the case of $p_A<1$.

 In \cite{SN}, the first and third authors study the following model for a social network, called the random walks social network model, or for short, the \emph{SN} model.
 Given a graph $G=(V,E)$, consider Poisson($|V|$) walkers performing independent lazy simple random walks on $G$ simultaneously, where the initial position of each walker is chosen independently w.p.~proportional to the degrees.
 When two walkers visit the same vertex at the same time they are declared to be acquainted.
 The social connectivity time, $\SC(G)$, is defined as the first time in which there is a path of acquaintances between every pair of walkers.
-The main result in \cite{SN} is\ that when the maximal degree of $G$ is $d$, then $\whp$ Moreover, $\SC(G)$ is determined up to a constant factor in the case that $G$ is a regular expander and in the case it is the $n$-cycle (an older version of \cite{SN} also included analogous results to our Theorem \ref{thm: tori} concerning $d$-dimensional tori of side length $n$ for $d \ge 2$.
-Those results were weaker, as they only determined the order of $\SC(\mathbb{T}_d(n))$).
+The main result in \cite{SN} is\ that when the maximal degree of $G$ is $d$, then $\whp$ Moreover, $\SC(G)$ is determined up to a constant factor in the case that $G$ is a regular expander and in the case it is the $n$-cycle.

 Note that Conjecture \ref{con:polylog} is the analog of \eqref{eq:mainSN} for the frog model (obtained by replacing $\SC(G)$ above with $\SS(G) $).
 In many examples, $\mathbb{E}[\SC(G) ]$ and $\mathbb{E}[\SS(G) ]$ are of the same order (when $\la$ is fixed), and several techniques from \cite{SN} can be applied successfully to the frog model.
 Namely, the same technique used in \cite{SN} to prove general lower bounds on $\SC(G)$ is used in the proof of Theorem \ref{thm:lower}.
 Moreover, the analysis of the two models on expanders and on $d$-dimensional tori ($d \ge 1$) are similar (in all of these cases $\SS(G)$ and $\SC(G)$ are $\whp$ of the same order).